friveroll/video50/README.md

 * `questions`: List of questions to be displayed during video
 * `srt`: Object mapping languages to SRT file locations
 * `streamUrl`: Base URL for RTMP streaming
-* `survey50`: Survey ID if using survey50 integration for server-side question checking
+* `survey50`: Survey ID if using survey50 integration
+* `survey50Url`: CNAME to use if using survey50 integration
 * `swf`: SWF file to fall back on for unsupported browsers
 * `title`: Title of Video
 * `user`: User object for analytics tracking